Can you find math in nature? Definitely!

 God is a God of order, and mathematics is part of that order.
 The created world declares the glory of God!

-Every Simply Good and Beautiful Math course book includes numerous examples of the God’s world through beautiful images and illustrations.
-Many lesson examples and concepts use nature as a foundation of learning.
+Every Simply Good and Beautiful Math course book includes numerous examples of God’s world through beautiful images and illustrations.
+Many lesson examples and concepts use nature as a foundation for learning.

 Check out Simply Good and Beautiful Math to see this beautiful pairing of math and nature.
 (And get out there to experience it firsthand!)
 Click the image below to learn more.